Blackberry Ice Cream with Chocolate Flakes: Small Batch

 cookies and cream blackberry ice creamPin

 Instead of chocolate pieces, add chopped-up Oreo cookies to your ice cream after it has frozen but is not yet too firm to stir.
-Start out with six regular-size cookies.
+Start with six regular-size cookies.

 How To Make Blackberry Ice Cream Recipe with Chocolate